ubnetdef/Lockdown-v8/README.md

-Lockdown v6 Deplotment
+Internal UB Lockdown v0
 =========
-This is a Lockdown v6 Deployment Repo.
+This is a Internal UB Lockdown v0 Deployment Repo.
 The whole deployment and VM configuration procedure is carried out by ansible.

 Where to start?
 =========